dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 The concept of affordance is derived from these concepts of valence, invita- tion, and demand but with a crucial difference.
 The affordance of something does not change as the need of the observer changes.
 The observer may or may not perceive or attend to the affordance, according to his needs, but the afford- ance, being invariant, is always there to be perceived.
 An affordance is not bestowed upon an object by a need of an observer and his act of perceiving it.
 The object offers what it does because it is what it is.
 To be sure, we define what it is in terms of ecological physics instead of physical physics, and it therefore possesses meaning and value to begin with.
 But this is meaning and value of a new sort.

 For Koffka it was the phenomenal postbox that invited letter-mailing, not the physical postbox.
 But this duality is pernicious.
 I prefer to say that the real postbox (the only one)affords letter-mailing to a letter-writing human in a community with a postal system.
 This fact is perceived when the postbox is identified as such, and it is apprehended whether the postbox is in sight or out of sight.
-To feel a special attraction to it when one has a letter to mail is not surprising, but the main fact is that it is perceived as part of the environment— as an item of the neighborhood in which we live.
+To feel a special attraction to it when one has a letter to mail is not surprising, but the main fact is that it is perceived as part of the environment as an item of the neighborhood in which we live.
 Everyone above the age of six knows what it is for and where the nearest one is.
 The perception of its afford- ance should therefore not be confused with the temporary special attraction it may have.
-The Theory of Affordances 131

 FIGURE 8.1 The changing perspective structure of a postbox during approach by an observer.